lockss/lockss-rtd-portal/docs/migration/index.rst

 .. [#fn-first-time]

-   If you are installing LOCKSS for the first time, you should refer to the :doc:`lockss-manual:index`.
+   If you are installing LOCKSS for the first time, you should refer to the |MANUAL|.